DigitalVS/Galaxy-Flash-Expansion/README.md

 The size of the GFE board is so small that once it is installed it practically doesn't need to be removed ever again.

 Following image shows GFE board installed into the Galaksija's CPU slot.
-Two logical ICs are on the back side of the board, behind the CPU and are not visible on the picture.
+Two logical ICs are on the back side of the board, underneath the CPU and are not visible on the picture.

 ![GFE board look.](/images/installed-gfe.png)